We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A fireplace grate for a wood-burning fireplace offers several advantages.
 Airflow is key to achieving a good burn in a wood-burning fireplace.
 Grates facilitate airflow by raising the wood off the hearth by 3 to 4 inches, allowing oxygen to circulate below the logs.

-A lifetime fireplace grate—the kind used for the long-term—also reduces the amount of tending needed to keep the fire burning while making it safer.
+Designed to endure for many years, lifetime fireplace grates reduce the amount of tending needed to keep the fire burning while also making it safer.
 The curved tines of a grate push the logs toward the burning embers, so the user doesn’t have to do it manually.
 The bars also help contain shifting logs, reducing the risk that a burning log can roll into the room.

 - Grates create airflow to promote an efficient burn.